justchokingaround/sols-dots/README.md

-the 'us' file includes a the ISRT layout
+the 'us' file includes the ISRT layout